RMIT-COSC2780-2973-IDM25/IDM25-DOC/FAQ-TRAIN_NETWORK.md

 No problem.
 We will round to three the most three significant digits, so all good with that answer, they are equivalent!

+## Where are the test cases for the assignment?

+As in any software development, _you_ are to are meant to develop your test cases from requirements; it is part of the process.
+The workshops exercises, which bring some test cases, are of different nature and play a different role in your course, more formative assessment.